-I’m excited to share this restaurant style Asian salad dressing with you.
+I’m excited to share this restaurant style Japanese vinaigrette with you.
 Every time I make it at home, I’m a little shocked by how fast it disappears.
-But, since my husband and I are putting it on top of leafy greens, I see that as a good thing.
+But, since Ben and I are putting it on top of leafy greens, I see that as a good thing.
 It’s so versatile that we sometimes swap it for the dressings typically used on chopped salads – and even nicoise salad.
 I hope you love it as much as we do!

 Table of Contents